Prize for Internationalisation in Teaching and Learning

 A nomination committee at each participating medical faculty will select its candidate for the prize.
 The proposals are presented to the Central Prize Committee, which will then suggest a winner.
 The prize winner will be announced at the Annual Dean Meeting.

-KI's local nomination committee consists of Susanne Guidetti, Jonas Sundbäck and Gunnar Nilsson and one student representative (OF).
+KI's local nomination committee 2021 (postponed process until 2022) consists of Susanne Guidetti, Jonas Sundbäck and Lars Henningsohn and one or more student representatives from the Working group for internationalisation (KU).
 Susanne Guidetti is KI's representative in the Central Prize Committee.

 After the winner has been announced, all nominations will be published as good examples of internationalisation at the faculties.